-5.2.12.
-Commercial and Mixed-Use Building Materials

-- (i) The following materials shall be permitted as principal building materials along all 'A' Street or Civic Space fronting façades: - a.
-Masonry, stone, cast stone, brick, glass, glass block, or stucco using a three-step process other than a one-step process [65, 69] - b.
-Split face concrete block or pre-cast or poured-in-place concrete - c.
-Cementitious fiber clapboard (not sheet) with at least a 50-year warranty - d.
-Architectural metal panel (not including galvanized or unfinished metal). - e.
-Other primary building materials approved on a case-by-case basis by the Planning Director or his/her designee, particularly for buildings over 26 feet. - (ii) No more than 50% of each façade along any 'A' Street shall use accent materials such as other metal finishes, wood, or EIFS. - (iii) All façades along 'B' Streets or alleys shall be of a similar finished quality and color that blend with the front of the building.
+- 5.2.12.
+Non-residential and Mixed-use Building Materials - (i) The following materials shall be permitted as principal building materials along all 'A' Street or Civic Space fronting facades: - a. masonry, stone, cast stone, brick, glass, glass block, or stucco using a process other than a one-step process; - split face concrete block or pre-cast or poured-in-place concrete; - c. cementitious fiber clapboard (not sheet) with at least a 50-year warranty; - d. architectural metal panel (not including galvanized or unfinished metal); and/or - e. other primary building materials approved on a case-by-case basis by the Planning Director or his/her designee, particularly for buildings over 26 feet high. - (ii) No more than 50% of each façade along any 'A' Street shall use accent materials such as other metal finishes, wood, or EIFS. - (iii) All façades along 'B' Streets or alleys shall be of a similar finished quality and color that blend with the front of the building.
 Building materials for these façades may be any of the primary and accent façade materials listed above. - a.
 EIFS shall be limited to 40% of any 'B' Street- or alley-facing façade. - (iv) Roofing materials visible from any public ROW shall be clay barrel tile, copper, factory finished standing seam metal, slate, synthetic slate, or similar materials.